 If you are married and file a joint federal return but are required to file separate New York returns, complete only one Form IT-399 showing the amounts from your joint federal return.
 Attach a schedule to each return showing each spouse's separate amounts, as if separate federal returns were filed, and explain any differences.

-As a result of legislation in 2003, New York State does not recognize federal depreciation deductions for IRC section 168(k) property (except resurgence zone property, and New York liberty zone property described in IRC section 1400L(b)(2)) placed in service inside or outside New York State beginning on or after June 1, 2003.
+Do not use this form if you are depreciating IRC section 168(k) property.
 For more information, see Form IT-398, New York State Depreciation Schedule for IRC Section 168(k) Property.

 Specific instructions